How to Compose an Effective Construction Scope of Work: 8 Steps and Example

 A well-prepared SoW prevents backtracking, time loss, and poor communication in construction.

-In this article, we define what a scope of work in construction is, what parts it contains, and how to generate your own SoW.
+In this post, included in our set of construction project management articles, we define what a scope of work in construction is, what parts it contains, and how to generate your own SoW.
 You’ll also find a simple construction scope of work example.

 - What is a scope of work in construction?